ha/doozerd/doc/proto.md

    as long as the file's old CAS token matches *cas*.
    Returns the new CAS token.

- * `SNAP` &empty; &rArr; *id*, *rev*

-   Snap creates a consistent snapshot of the data store.
-   Returns *id*, a number identifying this snapshot, and *rev*, the total number of writes to the store before the snapshot was taken.

  * `SYNCPATH` (not yet implemented)

  * `WALK` *path*, *id* &rArr; {*path*, *cas*, *value*}+

-   Iterates over all existing files that match *path*, a glob pattern, in snapshot *id*.
+   Iterates over all existing files that match *path*, a glob pattern, in *rev*.
 Sends one response for each matching file.
 If *id* is 0, uses the current state of the data store.